Apple Watch Series 4 full review

 But it's great to have the option, and some people will find it indispensable.

 A completely new feature for the Series 4 is the ability to detect when you've had a fall.
 If it thinks you're badly hurt (ie you don't move very much afterwards) it will call the emergency services and send your location to your SOS contact.
+Here's how to use fall detection on an Apple Watch.

 The Series 2 has a heart rate monitor, but heart monitoring is greatly expanded in the Series 4.